 Step Action 1 Connect the HV cable to the defective phase.
 2 If it is a chargeable cable, perform a brief DC voltage test to determine the fault ignition voltage.
 3 When in the submenu PRE activate the menu item 4.
 4 Select the defective phase in the phase selection menu and close the menu using 5 Set the voltage range to a few kV above the identified fault ignition voltage, to preset a low voltage level and to thus ensure a high surge energy.
 For non-chargeable cable faults, you should increase up to the fault ignition voltage in multiple iterations.
-6 Use menu item $\frac{\mathbf{V}}{2}$ or NVP to set the propagation velocity.
-7 Use menu item X_R to set the measuring range to roughly five to ten times the complete length of the cable.
+6 Use menu item $\frac{\mathbf{V}}{2}$ or NVP to set the propagation velocity and then use menu item $\mathbf{X}n$ to set the measuring range to roughly five to ten times the complete length of the cable.
+7 Use the menu item ' to select whether the fault breakdown should be forced by charging the cable or by triggering a surge discharge (see page 97).
 8 Start the measurement using the menu item Ů. 9 Enable the high voltage using the "HV ON" button.

 Step Action 10 Set the voltage, taking the required fault ignition voltage into consideration.
-If the fault will be caused by surge discharge to breakdown, this needs to be initiated using the menu item / once the surge capacitor has been charged to the set voltage.
+If the fault will be caused by surge discharge to breakdown, this needs to be initiated using the menu item /\ once the surge capacitor has been charged to the set voltage.
 If instead the cable should be charged to the fault breakdown, the system starts immediately with voltage conditioning.
 Result: If a voltage flash-over occurs at the fault position, the display shows an attenuated and oscillating current curve.
-3\$0 m 3\$0 m 0 km 1 km 2 km 3 km 4 km 5 km 6 km 7 km 6 km 9 km L The software automatically attempts to calibrate a period of the oscillation and to set corresponding markings.
+350 m 3 km 1 km 2 km 3 km 4 km 5 km 6 km 7 km 8 km 9 km The software automatically attempts to calibrate a period of the oscillation and to set corresponding markings.
 If triggering failed to occur, and therefore a fault trace was not made, it may then be necessary to adjust the trigger threshold or the surge voltage before triggering a further surge.
 11 Switch off the high voltage using the menu item HV OFF.
-12 If the recorded decay curve is superimposed to an excessive degree by interference signals, it uses the available filter settings (see page 71) to smooth the characteristic of the curve.
-Amplitudes that are too high can be counteracted by reducing the amplification (see page 71).
+12 If the recorded decay curve is superimposed to an excessive degree by interference signals, it uses the available filter settings (see page 75) to smooth the characteristic of the curve.
+Amplitudes that are too high can be counteracted by reducing the amplification (see page 75).
 Each time an adjustment is made, you must repeat the procedure from Step 7 .
+Lacit time an adjustment is made, you must repeat the procedure nom step 7 .